hashicorp/terraform-website/content/source/docs/enterprise/install/encryption-password.html.md

 # Terraform Enterprise Encryption Password

-When using internally managed Vault, Terraform Enterprise requires that the operator specify a password that will be used to to encrypt and decrypt the internally managed Vault unseal key and root token.
-This pasword is called the encryption password.
-Please be sure to retain the value of the encryption password as it will be needed in the of a re-installation.
+When using internally-managed Vault, Terraform Enterprise requires that the operator specify a password that will be used to to encrypt and decrypt the internally-managed Vault unseal key and root token.
+This password is called the "encryption password".
+Please be sure to retain this value as it will be needed in the event of a re-installation.

-The encryption password is used to protect the internally managed Vault unseal key and root token with a password provided by the operator.
-It allows us to store the Vault unseal key and root token in PostgreSQL, which means that Vault is only dependent on the encryption password itself and the data in PostgreSQL.
+The encryption password is used to protect the internally-managed Vault unseal key and root token with a password provided by the operator.
+It allows Terraform Enterprise to securely store the Vault unseal key and root token in PostgreSQL, which means that Vault is only dependent on the encryption password itself and the data in PostgreSQL.

 ## Specifying the Encryption Password